KernelTuner/kernel_tuner/CONTRIBUTING.rst

 * Any matching entries in the roadmap.md are updated/removed

-If you are in doubt on where to put your additions to the Kernel Tuner, please have look at the `design documentation
+If you are in doubt on where to put your additions to the Kernel Tuner, please have look at the :ref:`design documentation <design documentation>`, or discuss it in the issue regarding your additions.

-<https://kerneltuner.github.io/kernel_tuner/stable/design.html>`__, or discuss it in the issue regarding your additions.
+.. _development environment:

 Development environment
 -----------------------